mlrprananta/geocache/README.md

-# Bucketed Geolocation Cache
+# geocache
-In-memory cache for storing geolocated data for Deno.
+In-memory cache for storing bucketed geolocation data for Deno.

 ## Use Case